ZIMSEC O Level Principles of Accounts Notes:Determining whether an account has a debit or credit balance

 - Sometimes in a bid to confuse you during the examination examiners will present you with a jumbled list of balances which might require you to determine whether the accounts should be on the debit side or credit side of the trial balance.

-- At times you might be asked to prepare a Profit and Loss (Income statement) and/or Balance Sheet (Statement of Financial Position)
+- At times you might be asked to prepare a Profit and Loss (Income statement) and/or Balance Sheet (Statement of Financial Position) from this jumbled information

 - At other times items such as Purchases and Sales will presented in the same row as shown in the extract below: